awsanadelabdulbariahmedsultan-art/YNEB-Global-System/Documentation/Technical-Financial-System/Digital_Rial_YRD_Settlement_Currency.md

 ---

 ## 🏗️ 1.
 Global Settlement Engine | محرك التسوية الدولي
-The **Digital Rial (YRD)** is designed as a high-tier settlement currency for all energy exports within the YNEB ecosystem.
+The **Yemeni Rial Digital (YRD)** is designed as a high-tier settlement currency for all energy exports within the YNEB ecosystem.
 *   **Mandatory Use:** Global partners (Aramco, ExxonMobil, Sinopec, etc.) are required to settle all production royalties, local labor costs, and service fees in YRD.
 *   **Global Demand:** By linking YRD to oil and gas exports, the system creates a permanent international demand, stabilizing the national economy and protecting it from global inflation.